 A share-worthy story with eye-catching photos and video clips can make for a great video.
 But the design of your text can really help you turn your video up to eleven.
 We sat down with Irina Dvalidze, Senior Producer on our design team, to glean some tips for making the text in your videos look stunning.

 For example, big, graphic text—as found in our new Fashion Lookbook How To storyboard—works well for creative arts fields like fashion or design.
+This template features the font Teko.

 Notice how Irina made the number in the stat in this storyboard really big on its own in the title field so that it would stand out on screen.
 Numbers are something that people really latch on to, so this technique can be very effective in grabbing the attention of viewers as they scroll through the feed.